 Hiking time: 1–2 hours

-Departure from Barafu Camp (4,640 m) at night and the start of summiting Kilimanjaro: Uhuru Peak (5,895 m).
-Technically the climb is relatively simple; however, the most challenging part is the high altitude.
-Each pair of climbers will get a personal guide for the entire ascent to monitor your physical and mental conditions.
+Night departure from School Hut Camp (4,715 m) and the start of your trekking to Kilimanjaro's summit: Uhuru peak (5,895 m).
+The trekking will be moderate from a physical standpoint, but the altitude presents a much more serious problem.
+For the entire length of the trekking each pair of climbers will be accompanied by their own guide, who will be monitoring your stamina and mental resolve.
 After your successful ascent to Uhuru Peak, you can descend to the nearest glacier if desired.
-Then you will return to Barafu Camp and after a 2-hour rest continue your descent to Millennium Camp (3,820 m).
+Then you will return to Kibo Camp and after a two-hour rest continue your descent to School Hut Camp (3,720 m).

 Note: Don't forget that 90% of all accidents occur during the descent, including all broken arms and legs.
 Please pay attention to your feet, as there is a high risk of damaging your toenails.

-The camp is situated in a tropical rainforest.
-When you wake up, you will feel relief from the reduction of the height and the satisfaction of reaching the summit.
-After a warm breakfast, you will head for the park's exit: Mweka Gate (1,640 m).
-After your descent the whole group will gather to congratulate you, followed by offering you a chance to share your opinions on the climb in the guestbook.
-Lastly, we will present you with your commemorative certificates in our office and provide you a transfer back to the hotel.
+You will be offered a warm breakfast in the morning, after which we will head for the Kilimanjaro National Park's exit: Marangu Gate (1,860 m).
+After your descent the whole group will gather to congratulate you, and then you will have the chance to share your opinions on the trip in the guestbook.
+Lastly, we will present you with your commemorative certificates (in our office) and provide you a transfer back to the hotel.

 Rest in the hotel and transfer to the airport.